russellgordon/icd2o-s2-2024-25/content/source-icd2o/s1-jones/Grove Time.md

 excludeFromExplorer: true
 ---

-Mr. Jones' Grove Times for this week are yet to be determined.
+Mr. Jones' Grove Times for this week are Thursday and Friday, 1:30-2:00 in room 6.